Dzhango/RecipeHunter/admin/meetings/meeting-week10-TA.md

       1. Fridge page button not functionning
       2. Different size images or uniform scale images? different sizes looks good for now, it could be cleaner.
 A design decision.
    3. Create "extract" recipes with link
-      1. Simple extract from website call satisfy create function
+      1. Simple extract from site call satisfy create function
       2. Not functioning if the user want to get family/traditional recipe
       3. Suggest first implement URL extract, then if have time, implements add from scratch
       4. Add from scratch: Blank template, UI intensive, upload image, many editable fields